irlabs/IRNumberKeyboard/README.md

 - A special key can be configured with both image or title.
 - The default (dismiss) image and default behavior of the special key can be set.
 - An extra (5th) column of keys can be configured
+- Special key and Extra keys can be disabled
 - Layout of the number keys can be configured: telephone layout or calculator layout
 - Keyboard images can be retrieved through helper enum (a.o. a special `plusMinusSign` image)
 - Special sample code showing use of arithmetic buttons